-At the start of term and in the sudden cold and rainy weather, the summer can feel like a distant memory.
-But don’t forget about what you got up to over the holiday because you might have gained really useful skills and experiences for your CV.
+At the start of term, the summer can feel like a distant memory.
+But don’t forget about what you got up to over the holidays because you may well have gained some useful skills and experiences for your CV.

 It’s impressive to employers if the examples you use in your CV are quantifiable and specific, so it’s worth making a note now of the abilities you developed over the summer (before you forget the details!) so that you can use them in future applications.